 As counsel, I typically resist any effort to unduly restrict the time for the opening.
 How much time is needed depends, of course, on the case and its complexities, but I think it is important that parties get the time they say they need.
 It is their day in court, after all.

 It is helpful also to think about the staffing for the hearing.
-Of course, there is the main advocate, or the main advocates if multiple subject matters or topics are divided, but there should also be a properly assigned and rehearsed choreography of supporting cast to be able to find references to evidence on the record on the fly; to conduct any procedural or substantive research; to hand out written materials or demonstratives, or to operate a PowerPoint presentation; and to assist in the many expected and unexpected issues that invariably arise during a hearing.
+Of course, there is the main advocate, or the main advocates if subject matter or topics are divided, but there should also be a properly assigned and rehearsed choreography of supporting cast to be able to find references to evidence on the record on the fly; to conduct any procedural or substantive research; to hand out written materials or demonstratives; to operate a PowerPoint presentation; and to assist in the many expected and unexpected issues that invariably arise during a hearing.

 Time limits and oral openings